ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 attack."
 As an example of this attack, many distributed Clients could obtain cacheable tokens and them share them with a single Client to redeem in a way that would violate an Origin's attempt to limit tokens to any one particular Client.
-Depending on the deployment model, it can be possible to detect these types of attacks by comparing issuance and redemption contexts; for example, this is possible in the Joint Origin and Issuer model.
+In general, mechanisms for mitigating hoarding attacks depend on the deployment model and use case.
+For example, in the Joint Origin and Issuer model, comparing the issuance and redemption contexts can help detect hoarding attacks, i.e., if the distribution of redemption contexts is noticeably different from the distribution of issuance contexts.
+Rate limiting issuance, either at the Client, Attester, or Issuer, can also help mitigate these attacks.

 # IANA Considerations {#iana}